 Planetwork was also the fiscal sponsor for Identity Commons, which launched the concept of (user-centric)digital identity facilitated by Kaliya Hamlin, aka Identity Woman, who created un-conferences and in turn co-founded the Internet Identity Workshop (IIW),still held twice a year at the Computer History Museum.

-It was much easier to build centralized commercial platforms, and the first to scale dominated and made it impossible for others to challenge them.
+But, it was much easier to build centralized commercial platforms, and the first to scale dominated and made it impossible for any others to challenge them.

-Now, 15 years later, all of the implications that the members of the LinkTank foresaw have come to pass, everyone is familiar with social networks, and increasingly understand the failures of allowing them to be controlled by large commercial platforms.
+Now, over 15 years later, all of the implications that the members of the LinkTank foresaw have come to pass, everyone is familiar with social networks and increasingly understand the failures of allowing them to be controlled by large commercial platforms.

-At the same time, the word 'blockchain' came to represent the very idea of decentralized systems last year, but many have more recently come to understand that additional layers are also needed to build working systems, and that tokenized assets may not actually be the most effective model for building community.
+Over recent years the word 'blockchain' came to represent the very idea of decentralized systems, but with experience many have more recently come to understand that additional layers are also needed to build working systems, and that tokenized assets may not actually be the most effective model for building community.

-Through it all, Planetwork has continued to focus on the core questions.
-What are the keys to building distributed systems for online information exchange needed by society, as well as truly effective new models for commence?
+Through it all the Planetwork community have continued to focus on the core questions: What are the keys to building truly distributed systems for online information exchange needed by society, as well as effective new models for commence?